zbrydon/terraform-aws-github-runner/README.md

 - Tailored software, hardware and network configuration: Bring your own AMI, define the instance types and subnets to use.
 - OS support: Linux (x64/arm64) and Windows
 - Multi-Runner: Create multiple runner configurations with a single deployment
-- GitHub cloud and GitHub Enterprise Server (GHES) support.
+- GitHub cloud, Github Cloud with Data Residency and GitHub Enterprise Server (GHES) support.
 - Org and repo level runners. enterprise level runners are not supported (yet).